karangejo/blog-posts/posts/code/SSH_Over_Tor.md

-Have you ever needed access to a home or work computer through ssh but you just don't have public IP and are not able to set pne up for whatever reason.
+Have you ever needed access to a home or work computer through ssh but you just don't have public IP and are not able to set one up for whatever reason.

 I will show ou how to set up ssh over the TOR network giving you an onion address to ssh into instead of a public IP!